stateun/stateun.github.io/_pages/about/about.md

 ---
 ## Who I Am

-Hello!
-I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at _Seoul National University_.
-I earned my Bachelor's degree in Statistics from _University of Seoul_.
+_Hello!
+I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at Seoul National University.
+I earned my Bachelor's degree in Statistics from University of Seoul_.
-In my free time, I enjoy working out, especially CrossFit, which I have been focusing on recently.
-I am also a big baseball fan, and my favorite team is the _Samsung Lions_.
+_In my free time, I enjoy working out, especially _CrossFit_, _which I have been focusing on recently.
+I am also a big baseball fan, and my favorite team is the Samsung Lions_.
-I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language.
+_I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language_.

 ---